 My big passions are quality whanau time, spearfishing, hunting (deer), spending time in stunning environments, making music and White water kayaking.

 My hope is that Safe Outdoors NZ Ltd will eventually allow my family and I to spend our working (& home-schooling) days together doing something we love.
-As my Partner (Hilary) is sometimes able to work along side me as a facilitator and as my kids Keala, Matau (& now Awhi) can come along for a fun day also, I rekon we are well on the way to reaching that goal!
+As my Partner (Hilary) is now facilitating the Nature'sCool programme, and as my kids Keala, Matau (& now Awhi) can come along for a fun day also, I rekon we are well on the way to reaching that goal!

 Cheers and thanks for the support - Luke